LearnFood & Beverage

 marketing Channel92%

-High frequency driven by convenience, value, and growing digital loyalty
+High frequency driven by convenience, value, and a loyalty base now near 210M

 income Source96%

-$25.5B revenue with 33% net margin driven by asset-light franchise model
+~$26.9B revenue with ~32% net margin driven by an asset-light franchise model

 asset Validation95%